vaquerizaslab/fanc/fanc-doc/api/interfaces/edges_interface.rst

     :end-before: end snippet edge iterator wrong lazy

 All edges in the list are identical!
-This is because lazy iterations use only a single instance of the :class:`~kaic.matrix.LazyEdge` object, which simply points to the data location in the edge in the current iteration.
+This is because lazy iterations use only a single instance of the :class:`~fanc.matrix.LazyEdge` object, which simply points to the data location in the edge in the current iteration.
 This pointer is replaced for the following edge in the next iteration, but the actual object remains the same.
-The result is a list of the same :class:`~kaic.matrix.LazyEdge` object pointing to the same edge data.
+The result is a list of the same :class:`~fanc.matrix.LazyEdge` object pointing to the same edge data.

 Here is the correct way of obtaining data using lazy iterators: